Jerwins/notes/_posts/2024-07-21-Weekly-Notes-29.md

 ![](https://i.imgur.com/nRVaupo.jpg)

 Saturday homemade food by Jebi.
 I was in a sleep-coma almost when I woke up at 1.30 pm.
 I don’t know what happened but I slept like a dog.
 Wife is down with cold and a bit of fever so bought some pills and food.
-We had plans to goto relatives and parents house but looks like that’s probably not going to happen.
+We had plans to go to relatives and parents house but looks like that’s probably not going to happen.
 Hoping she feels better and looking forward to the new week!